Powerful earthquake rocks Thailand and Myanmar, killing at least 3 in Bangkok high-rise collapse

 Screaming and panic as buildings swayed

-The sound of sirens echoed throughout central Bangkok and vehicles filled the street, leaving some of the city’s already congested streets gridlocked.
-The elevated rapid transit system and subway were shut down.

-City hall declared the city a disaster area to facilitate interagency aid and emergency help.
+Bangkok's city hall declared the city a disaster area to facilitate the response.
 The greater Bangkok area is home to more than 17 million people, many of whom live in high-rise apartments.

-April Kanichawanakul, who works in an office building in Bangkok’s city center, at first didn’t even realize it was an earthquake, the first she’d ever experienced.
-“I just thought I was dizzy,” she said.

-She and her colleagues ran downstairs from the tenth floor of their building, Tonson Tower, and waited outside for a signal that it was safe to go back in.

 “All of a sudden the whole building began to move.
-Immediately there was screaming and a lot of panic,” said Fraser Morton, a tourist from Scotland, who was in one of Bangkok's many malls shopping for camera equipment.
+Immediately there was screaming and a lot of panic,” said Fraser Morton, a tourist from Scotland, who was in one of Bangkok's many malls.

-“I just started walking calmly at first but then the building started really moving, yeah, a lot of screaming, a lot of panic, people running the wrong way down the escalators, lots of banging and crashing inside the mall.”
+“I just started walking calmly at first but then the building started really moving, yeah, a lot of screaming, a lot of panic, people running the wrong way down the escalators.”

 Like Morton, thousands of people poured into Benjasiri Park from nearby shopping malls, high rises and apartment buildings along Bangkok’s busy Sukhumvit Road.